The Sacred Measure of 432,000 ⁓ Part 4: The Sacred Syllable of the Rig Veda

 “The buffalo-cow [=Speech] has bellowed, fashioning oceans….
 Seas flow everywhere from her: by that the four directions live, from that the syllable flows, upon that does everything live.”

-In St. John's Revelation this sacred syllable which flows like a flood or river is describes as the "river of the water of life".
+In St. John's Revelation this sacred syllable which flows like a flood or river is described as the "river of the water of life".

 "Then the angel showed me the river of the water of life, as clear as crystal, flowing from the throne of God and of the Lamb down the middle of the great street of the city.
 On each side of the river stood the tree of life, bearing twelve crops of fruit, yielding its fruit every month.
 And the leaves of the tree are for the healing of the nations.
 No longer will there be any curse."